-Approximately 49.3% of the Council's net budget is funded from Council Tax which is significant when compared to central government support of 24.8%.
-The funding settlement from the Government has not reversed this position.
+Approximately 51.5% of the Council's net budget is funded from local taxation which is significant when compared to central government support of 20.9%.
+Current predictions are that funding settlements from the Government seem highly unlikely to reverse this position.
 Growth in demand for services must therefore be largely funded locally, and this creates a requirement to continue to increase council tax levels in line with government provisions.
 In recent years, the Council has increased council tax to specifically fund the pressures in Adults' and Children's Social Care to help keep up with the demand in these vital services, which is expected to continue.